 - decreased risk of urinary tract infections

 Cons of Circumcision

 - some see circumcision as mutilation to the body

-- it is not a life-or-death procedure
+- there is no life-or-death indication for the procedure

 - rare complications include cutting the foreskin

 How to Prepare for a Circumcision

 Circumcision is often done in a hospital nursery, between one and

 10 days after the baby’s birth.
 In some institutions, pediatricians in the